-In this Draft Supplemental Restoration Plan, the Trustee Council proposes a Preferred Alternative that would best meet the goals and objectives identified in the Programmatic Restoration Plan.
-After completion of the Final Supplemental Restoration Plan, the Trustee Council anticipates using this alternative as the basis for settlements with PRPs.
+In this Final Supplemental Restoration Plan, the Trustee Council proposes a Preferred Alternative that would best meet the goals and objectives identified in the Programmatic Restoration Plan.
+The Trustee Council anticipates using this alternative as the basis for settlements with PRPs.

-In this Draft Supplemental Restoration Plan the Trustee Council also reviews a list of eligible restoration projects that fit the Preferred Alternative.
+In this Final Supplemental Restoration Plan the Trustee Council also reviews a list of eligible restoration projects that fit the Preferred Alternative.